 - In a flat bottom pot, saute the tempeh, onion, bell pepper and garlic.
 When adding the tempeh, I crumble it between my fingers into large chunks.
 Feel free to crumble it smaller if that’s what you prefer.
 Some of the tempeh will brown, this great and if you like it more browned, keep cooking.

 - Add the diced tomatoes, tomato sauce, herbs and spices, and pour the liquids over top.
 Bring to a boil, cover, reduce heat and simmer for 15 minutes.

 - Add the pasta, give a good stir, and cook until pasta is tender, stirring frequently so the pasta doesn’t stick to the bottom of the pan.

-- Once done, taste for flavor, let cool a few minutes as shown below.
+- Once done, taste for flavor, and let cool for a few minutes, as shown below.

 And now your vegan goulash is ready to enjoy!

 Adjusting For Dietary Restrictions